 The seven restaurant chains below have a lot of explaining to do.
 Except not.
 We just want them to update their menus across the U.S. with the vegan goods.
 See which ones are doing us dirty, and click on the links to take action while you’re at it.

-Starbucks gave us a fair bit to be thankful for in 2021: a nationwide addition of a Chickpea Bites & Avocado Protein Box, vegan whipped cream (made from lentils!) being tested in Seattle, and an Iced Sugar Cookie Almondmilk Latte, a festive new holiday drink that’s vegan by default, even down to the green and red sprinkles on top (which contain only sugar and vegetable-based coloring, not insects).
-Yet not even a week after Starbucks CEO Kevin Johnson rightly received a heaping pile of coal for Christmas and a letter of admonishment delivered by PETA’s Santa, U.S. residents received a punch to the gut: U.K. Starbucks stores (which have long offered free soy milk) are reportedly dropping the chain’s infamous extra charge for almond, oat, and coconut milks.
-Great news for our friends across the pond (and for cows and the planet on a small scale), but for those of us still paying extra to add milk options with the lowest carbon footprint to our lattes—as well as for the climate catastrophe and the hundreds of millions of cows used, abused, and eventually killed for dairy around the world—the announcement feels like a bit of a slight.
+Now, Starbucks customers in France don’t have to pay an extra charge for vegan milk!
+The chain dropped its surcharge for soy, oat, coconut, and almond milk at all its locations across the country.
+And Starbucks France isn’t the first to make this major move—in January 2022, U.K. Starbucks stores (which have long offered free soy milk) also dropped the chain’s infamous extra charge for almond, oat, and coconut milk.
+This is great news for our friends across the pond (and for cows and the planet), but for those of us still paying extra to add milk options with the lowest carbon footprint to our lattes—as well as for the climate catastrophe and the hundreds of millions of cows used, abused, and eventually killed for dairy around the world—these announcements feel like a bit of a slight.